multimodal-agreeableness/multimodal_agreeableness/readme.md

-# Sales Effect of Perceived Influencer Agreeableness: LMM and Custom LLM
+# Sales Effect of Perceived Influencer Agreeableness: Leveraging the Power of LMM and Custom LLM

 ## Overview

-This repository contains the code and data used in the research paper "Sales Effect of Perceived Influencer Agreeableness: LMM and Custom LLM".
+This repository contains the code and data used in the research paper "Sales Effect of Perceived Influencer Agreeableness: Leveraging the Power of LMM and Custom LLM".

 ## Installation